-Midwives involved in design, organisation, conduct or reporting of health research have additional responsibilities.
-Midwives involved in research must:
+Nurses involved in design, organisation, conduct or reporting of health research have additional responsibilities.
+Nurses involved in research must:

-- a. recognise and carry out the responsibilities associated with involvement in health research - b. in research that involves human participants, respect the decision-making of women to not participate and/ or withdraw from a study, ensuring their decision does not compromise their care or any midwife-woman professional relationship(s), and - c. be aware of the values and ethical considerations for Aboriginal and/or Torres Strait Islander communities when undertaking research.
+- a. recognise and carry out the responsibilities associated with involvement in health research - b. in research that involves human participants, respect the decision-making of people to not participate and/ or to withdraw from a study, ensuring their decision does not compromise their care or any nurse-person professional relationship(s), and - c. be aware of the values and ethical considerations for Aboriginal and/or Torres Strait Islander communities when undertaking research.